 Revolutionizing Refrigeration with Smart Sensors

 A sensor monitoring system can save restaurants thousands per month.
 They not only reduce food waste; they increase the energy and time efficiency of your business.
 You can track energy consumption across your business and find out where you have opportunities to reduce usage while saving employees time by automating processes and increasing workflow.

-Every restaurant is required to monitor temperatures in refrigeration units and maintain records of those readings throughout business hours.
-The problem is that food service is a fast-paced, time-sensitive business and the temperature logging is a manual process.
-Manually checking and recording temperatures during a lunch rush is disruptive to the flow of work and sometimes just doesn’t happen.
+Every restaurant must monitor temperatures in refrigeration units and maintain records of those readings throughout business hours.
+The problem is that foodservice is a fast-paced, time-sensitive business, and the temperature logging is a manual process.
+Manually checking and recording temperatures during a lunch rush is disruptive to the workflow and sometimes does not happen.

-In addition to maintaining complete and compliant records, automated monitoring devices can save over restaurants over $50/month in labor cost per refrigeration unit by eliminating manual recording of temperatures.
-As most restaurants contain 4 or 5 units at a minimum, this savings adds up over the course of a year.
-For franchises with 10 or 100 stores, the savings and increase in efficiency can staggering.
-Imagine 50 stores with 5 units each – we are talking 250 refrigerators at $50 savings each.
-That is over $12,000 per month.
+In addition to maintaining complete and compliant records, automated monitoring devices can save over restaurants over $50 per month in labor cost per refrigeration unit by eliminating manual recording of temperatures.
+Most restaurants contain 4 or 5 units at a minimum, which adds up savings over a year.
+For franchises with 10 or 100 stores, the savings and increase in efficiency can be staggering.
+Imagine 50 stores with five units each; we are talking 250 refrigerators at $50 savings each, totaling over $12,000 per month.

 Hope for the Best but Always Be Prepared

 Thomas Woodward, Vice President of Operations at Lariat Lodge, states, “In any new operation, I would absolutely advise getting these sensors installed in your coolers.”
 Lariat Lodge is one of the many customers in the foodservice industry that we have partnered with to create a dynamic solution to meet their unique needs.